 Compression stockings are specialized garments that put therapeutic pressure on your legs in order to increase circulation and prevent swelling.
 They are useful for people who spend prolonged periods of sitting and standing, or in those with venous diseases.
 Compared to traditional hosiery, compression stockings fit more snugly and use stronger elastic to apply a gentle squeeze to the legs and feet.
 The compression is highest around the ankles and gradually reduces as you go up the leg.

-At every age, blood flow goes from head to toe: 100% of the blood in your body flows through your feet.
+Blood flow travels from head to toe: 100% of the blood in your body flows through your feet.
 Once there, the veins in the lower legs have to work against gravity to push the blood back to the heart.
 However, sometimes the veins can’t push hard enough and blood begins to pool in the veins of your feet and lower legs instead of recirculating throughout your body.
 This causes the feet and lower legs to swell up.
 Compression stockings put pressure (or compression) on the veins, arteries and muscles in your legs, which helps the veins push blood back up toward your heart and away from the lower limbs and feet.
 This in turn reduces swelling.

 If you’re not sure whether compression stockings will treat your foot issues, you can book an assessment with one of our chiropodists for treatment recommendations and to see if compression stockings are the right fit for you.